Schwartz1901/ML_exercise/README.md

 # ML_exercise
-Exercise from Machie Learning course - Prof. Nguyen An Khuong
+Exercise from Machie Learning and Application course